Greg Rothman: Chair of the Pennsylvania Republican Party

 In December 2024, Lawrence Tabas, the chairman of the Pennsylvania Republican Party, announced that he would not run for reelection.
-Rothman subsequently launched his bid for the position, gaining support from U.S. Senator Dave McCormick and Congressman Dan Meuser.
-In February 2025, he was elected the next chairman of the Pennsylvania Republican Party.
+Rothman subsequently launched his bid for the position, gaining support from U.S. Senator Dave McCormick, Congressman Dan Meuser, and Pennsylvania Treasurer Stacy Garrity.
+The support from prominent Republicans was credited with clearing the field of Rothman's only challenger who withdrew from contention.
+Another challenger for the position would emerge, but Rothman would defeat that contender by a 2-1 margin in the February 2025 party election.